JerryTseee/JerryTseee.github.io/_pages/about.md

 # Educations
-- *2022 - 2027*, Bachelor of Business Administration in finance, the University of Hong Kong
+- *2022 - 2027*, BBA in finance, the University of Hong Kong (double degree program)
-- *2022 - 2026*, Bachelor of Engineering in computer engineering, the University of Hong Kong
+- *2022 - 2026*, BEng in computer engineering, the University of Hong Kong (double degree program)
 - *2019 - 2022*, Hong Kong Kowloon Tong Heung To Middle School
 - *2018 - 2019*, No.1 High School of Doumen, Zhuhai